Uzair05/SudokuSolver/README.md

 # Sudoku Solver

-This project aims to solve the Sudoku puzzle using fundamental AI techniques.
+This project aims to solve the Sudoku puzzle using iterative deepening search.
 The objective of this project was to showcase proficiency in utilizing the C++ STL.

 ## Rules